winlaud/large-data-website/rabbit/rex.md

 - Slightly broader head than other breeds of rabbit
 - Proportionate and upright ears
 - Toe nails that match the color of its fur on proportionally smaller feet.

-####Varieties
-The Rex is available in many different colors:

-- Amber
-- Black
-- Blue
-- Broken
-- Californian
-- Castor
-- Chinchilla
-- Chocolate
-- White
-- Lilac
-- Lynx
-- Opal
-- Otter (Black, Blue, Chocolate, and Lilac)
-- Red
-- Sable
-- Seal

-###History
-- The Rex is a variety of rabbit recognized by its plush fur that is often described as having a velvety texture.
-- The breed originated in France in 1919 as the result of a recessive genetic mutation leading to guard hairs that are no longer than the undercoat.
-- The Rex Rabbit was first shown publicly at the Paris International Rabbit Show in 1924 and has been recognized as a standard breed in parts of Europe since 1925.
-- The Rex was first imported to the United States in 1924 following the Paris International Rabbit Show and has since become one of the most popular domestic rabbit breeds.